 In this work, we treat a fundamentally different channel.
 Indoor free-space channels suffer from reduced bandwidth due to multipath distortion and from white, Gaussian noise due to high background illumination.
-The derived capacity bounds are not restricted to pulse techniques, as in previous work, but treat a wider class of time-disjoint optical intensity schemes.
-A bandwidth constraint is imposed on the set of signals that are transmitted by way of determining the effective dimension of the space of time-limited signals with a given fractional power bandwidth.
+The derived capacity bounds are not restricted to pulse techniques, as in previous work, but are general and treat all time-disjoint optical intensity schemes.
+A bandwidth constraint is imposed on the set of signals that are transmitted by way of determining the effective dimension of the space of timelimited signals with a given fractional power bandwidth.
 The derived capacity bounds demonstrate that for a given average optical power, pulse techniques have significantly lower maximum spectral efficiencies than bandwidth efficient techniques.
-In particular, significant rate gains can be had by using a M-PSWF or raised-QAM pulse sets over a rectangular PAM at high optical signal-to-noise ratios.
+In particular, significant rate gains can be had by using a raised-QAM pulse set over a rectangular PAM at high optical signal-to-noise ratios.